Takes a numeric vector of initial harvesting rates to be optimised

 should be populated with non-zero biomass values.
 The length of this vector

-and set to non-zero where relevant.
+must be the same as par and set to non-zero where relevant.
 In the

 literature, is common practice to fixed such constraints of